sspanak/dimmusaurus/README.md

 To change settings:
 * `$ cd src/py/`
 * Open `pysaurus/settings.py` and set `SITE_HOST`, `SITE_PORT` and `BASE_URL` properly.
   * `SITE_HOST` is either an IP address, or a domain name only.
-No `http(s)://` should be there.
+No `http(s)://`.
   * `SITE_PORT` is an empty string by default.
-Leav it blank unless the site is going to be accessed on a non-standard port, for example `some-domain.com:3666`.
+Leave it blank unless the site is going to be accessed at a non-standard port, for example `some-domain.com:3666`.
   * `BASE_URL` is used for generating absolute URLs in templates.
 Usually, you'd only want to ensure the protocol is correct here.

 #### Database Setup and Management